The Prefect System

 What has been given, can also be taken away (with loss of face).
 Head Student / Deputy Head Student / The Head boy/Girl and his/her deputy are the link between the Student body and the Staff and should work in close liaison with the School Director, meeting regularly to discuss routine matters and isolated problems.
 They supervise the House Captains and Prefects and ensure that they are performing their duties satisfactorily and maintaining the highest standards in the execution of their duties.

 Prefects have various responsibilities, which essentially involve them in assisting in the smooth running of the school.
-School prefects are responsible at all times for the good conduct of all members of the student body, but especially at times when the School meets as a unit, for example, school Assembly, morning and afternoon breaks, supervising the distribution of drinks and biscuits.
+School prefects are responsible at all times for the good conduct of all members of the student body, but especially at times when the School meets as a unit, for example, school Assembly, morning and afternoon breaks.

 At lunchtime, prefects stand outside the dining hall checking that pupils are dressed correctly and greet the duty member of staff and any guests.
 The school prefects may be required to assist the Duty Master at any time and to undertake supervisory duties.
 They attend weekly meetings with The School Director or Principal.

 School Prefects also have the right to report any member of the Student body to their House Tutor.

 School Prefect Privileges: Prefects may take drinks into supper.
 They may use the front stairs in the main house.
 House Captains function for the most part when their House meets as a group.
 They are responsible for the behaviour and table manners of their House in the Dining Room and for ensuring that food is fairly shared out.
 They supervise prep in the designated House prep room.